scottwcode/gatsby-wp-elementor-blog/README.md

 A Gatsby site using WordPress as a headless CMS.
 Front end wiring in Gatsby/React with backend content in WordPress.

-### Originally Created from Gatsby-WordPress-Theme-Phoenix with additional updates to allow for using WP Elementor
+### Originally Created from Gatsby-WordPress-Theme-Phoenix

 ## Features